IsaacWoods/poplar/book/syscalls/get_framebuffer.md

 This framebuffer can be used to render from userspace, if a better hardware driver is not available on the platform.

-Tasks need the `GetKernelFramebuffer` capability to use this system call.

 ### Parameters
 - `a` should contain a mapped, writable, user-space address, to which information about the framebuffer will be written.